Short Notes for Interested People from

 The notion that control regulates other types of information processing begs the question, how is control itself regulated?
 Without a clear answer to this question, the notion of attentional control becomes homuncular, posing the same questions as it is supposed to answer.
 Therefore, an answer to this question is fundamental to understanding the flexible nature of attentional control.

-the amount of conflict occurring in the information-processing system plays a central role in regulating how much control is exerted and when control is withdrawn.
+We and other researchers have argued that the amount of conflict occurring in the information-processing system plays a central role in regulating how much control is exerted and when control is withdrawn.
 The anterior cingulate cortex (ACC) of the brain, located on the medial surface of the frontal lobe, has (possibly among other functions) the role of detecting situations in which there are conflicts within the information-processing stream and which therefore require attention to be resolved

 ...